 Apply to ODCP for CESF Program

-Applications for the 2020 CESF Program will be submitted through Iowa's electronic grant management system www.iowagrants.gov.
-The application process for round two will start October 1, 2020.
+Applications for the 2020 CESF Program (round 2) will be submitted through Iowa's electronic grant management system www.iowagrants.gov.
+The application process for round two began October 8, 2020, with applications due November 9, 2020.

 www.iowagrants.gov - Registration Instructions

 Contact Dennis Wiggins at 515-725-0311 with any questions or concerns regarding the Byrne-JAG Formula Grant Program or for assistance in using www.iowagrants.gov.

 Frequently Asked Questions & Answers

 Iowa Coronavirus Emergency Supplemental Funding (CESF) Grant (Updated 5-12-20)